Old Dominion University

 Applications of GIS, Remote Sensing, and Spatial Analysis to Coastal and Marine Environments, Environmental Hazards, Sea Level Rise and Climate Change Impacts and AdaptationView Thomas's CV

 I am a geography professor at Old Dominion University.
-I’m fortunate to follow my passion conducting environmental research and teaching coastal Geographic Information Systems (GIS), remote sensing, and spatial analysis to address coastal environmental problems and hazards.
+I specialize in environmental research and teaching on coastal Geographic Information Systems (GIS), remote sensing, and spatial analysis to address environmental problems, resource management, and hazards.
 Many of my applied research projects have been collaborative across federal, state, and local governments, with some supported by partnership with the National Park Service, USGS, Fish and Wildlife Service, and EPA National Estuary Program.
+Much of my work develops decision support systems, webGIS, participatory GIS and crowdsourcing.

 - Ph.D.
 Geography, UNC-Chapel Hill